signalfx/splunk-opentelemetry-examples/instrumentation/nodejs/azure-functions/README.md

 ![Trace](./images/trace.png)

-Note that there are several traces captured at the function host level by Azure's Application Insights that are not directly related to HTTP function requests.

-And in the trace shown above, there are also .NET spans associated with the function host, which call into our Node.js function.
+Note that the bottom-right of the trace includes a button that links to the related log entries.

 ### Add Trace Context to Logs